 Perhaps you've just received some great peer feedback from a 360 degree cycle?
 Maybe you've had a great quarterly check-in with your manager, as part of your company's regular performance reviews?
 Both are excellent times to look forward and create objectives.

 While you're at it, share your objectives to inspire others, and check out other people's objectives to learn from them!
 By the time the next Review or 360 comes around - You, your colleagues, and your manager will have even more actionable feedback to give and receive.

 - Viewing your team's objectives

 - Commenting on Objectives

 Setting up your own objectives

 There are three ways to begin creating your goals in Small Improvements.
 Either via a handy shortcut in your top navigation bar:

 From clicking into your profile and tabbing to the Objectives section:

-Or by clicking into your objectives dashboard by navigating to the modules menu on the left hand side, and clicking into "Browse Objectives".
-Once on your dashboard, you will see any objectives for the current quarter (or year, or month, depending on your company's defaults).
+Or by simply clicking into the "Your Objectives" screen via the menu on the left.
+Once on this dashboard, you will see any objectives for the current quarter (or year, or month, depending on your company's defaults).
 You will also see another create option via the yellow button in the upper left corner of the screen:

 On your dashboard you can view your objectives sorted by their due dates, break them out by cycle, or even select to review a specific cycle in which objectives were created: